davepinch/pinchy.cc/content/topics/places/canals/lake-washington-ship-canal/cruise-westbound-on-the-canal.md

 ---
 title: "cruise westbound on the canal"
-opposite: "cruise eastbound on the canal" start at: Union Bay
+opposite: cruise eastbound on the canal start at: Union Bay
+TODO: convert to a sequence instead of manually listing in each entry
-type: fragment
+type: sequence
+westbound of: Lake Washington Ship Canal
 tags:
-  - Lake Washington Ship Canal
+  - westbound
+  - sequence
+  - TODO
 ---